 ARTICLE I – THE WATER PLANNING COUNCIL ADVISORY GROUP

 Under the authority of CGA Sec.
 25-33o(c), the Water Planning Council (WPC) established an Advisory Group to assist in researching and analyzing water resource issues and advise on matters of interest.
-The statute requires that the Advisory Group be balanced between consumptive and non-consumptive interests.
+The statute requires that the Advisory Group be balanced between consumptive (out of stream) and non-consumptive (in-stream) interests.
 Hereafter it shall be referred to as the Water Planning Council Advisory Group or the WPCAG.

 ARTICLE II - COMPOSITION